 Pre-commit all decisions before market hours.
 Use rules-based entries with specific, measurable criteria.
 Evaluate trades on process (did you follow rules?) not outcome (did you make money?).
 A losing trade executed correctly is better than a winning trade that broke rules.

 Record every trade with emotional state notes.
 Review weekly for patterns: do you overtrade certain days?
 Do losses trigger revenge?
 Do you follow rules better at certain times?
-This data reveals your specific psychological weaknesses for targeted improvement.
+This datas your specific psychological weaknesses for targeted improvement.
 For strategy guidance, see our getting started guide and beginners guide.
+Related reading: risk-reward ratio guide.

 Developing a Professional Trading Routine